studica/studica-docs-worldskills/source/docs/ROS/UsingROS/intro-to-ros.rst

     :align: center
     :width: 65%

-Another subscriber can be written to view the video feed by writing a callback to the image output topic, however ROS has a framework known as rqt with many plugins like ``rqt_image_view``, that provides a GUI for displaying images using image transport.
+Another subscriber can be written to view the video feed by writing a callback to the image output topic, however ROS has a framework known as rqt with many plugins like ``rqt_image_view``, that provide a GUI for displaying images using image transport.

 .. note:: Refer to the RQT section for more information on the rqt GUI and its plugins.